albelax/StableFluids/README.md

 This Project was developed as a third year programming assignment, The brief required to get a working algorithm and write it in parallel using CUDA.
-I chose the [original solver](https://github.com/finallyjustice/stablefluids) because it was a really efficient and performant implemtation that uses a Data Oriented approach.
+I chose the [original solver](https://github.com/finallyjustice/stablefluids) because it was a really efficient and fast implementation that uses a Data Oriented approach.

 ### Configuration
 The following environment variables are needed to compile this out of the box: